Conformal graphs as twisted partition functions

 where $D(z)=\Im\left[Li_2(z)+\ln|z|\ln(1-z)\right]$ is the celebrated Bloch-Wigner function that gives the volume of an ideal tetrahedron in three-dimensional hyperbolic space ${\mathbb H}^3$ with vertices in $\partial{\mathbb H}^3$ \cite{Zagier2}.
 It is then amusing to note that $\langle\cQ\rangle_0$ itself has a geometric interpretation.
 Indeed,

-and setting $z=e^{i\phi}(b/a)$ with $\cos\phi=(a^2+b^2-1)/2ab$ we find that $\langle\cQ\rangle_0/4i=\frac{1}{2}ab\sin\phi$ gives the area of a triangle that has sides with lengths $a,b$ and 1, and $\phi$ the angle between $a$ and $b$.
+and setting $z=e^{i\phi}(b/a)$ with $\cos\phi=(a^2+b^2-1)/2ab$ we find that $\langle\cQ\rangle_0/4i=\frac{1}{2}ab\sin\phi$ gives the area of a triangle whose side lengths are $a,b$ and 1, and $\phi$ the angle between $a$ and $b$.
 Then (\ref{Q1}) gives the volume of an ideal hyperbolic tetrahedron as an integral of the area of a triangle.
 One then wonders if there is a geometric interpretation for the higher order iterated integrals in (\ref{ZL}).
 We should further note that $\langle\cO\rangle_0$ also has an interpretation as an area, but we are not aware of a nice geometric interpretation of $\langle\cO\rangle_1$.

 Another observation is that $\langle\cQ\rangle_0=-8\pi\rho^{D=4}_{m_0\mapsto m_1+m_2}$ where $\rho^D_{m_0\mapsto m_1+m_2}$ is the $D$-dimensional $1\mapsto 2$ decay phase space of relativistic massive particles.
 Since